 The first generation had some occasional issues for all models, but the 2008 model year, in particular, was a tough one for consumers.
-This came with the highest reported spike in transmission problems, with a high majority being after just moderate use.
-When you’re in the market for a crossover SUV, longevity is an important factor, and with significant transmission problems reported around just 75,000 miles, that’s not a terribly impressive amount of time for optimal performance.
+This came with the highest reported spike in transmission problems, with the majority occurring after just moderate use.
+Longevity is an important factor when you’re in the market for a crossover SUV.
+With significant transmission problems reported around just 75,000 miles, that’s not an impressive amount of time for optimal performance.
 Throw in a repair cost of more than $4,000, and 2008 is a top contender for Acadia model years to avoid.

-While transmissions do need routine maintenance every 30 thousand or so miles, it’s not common or expected to have a complete failure under 100,000-lifetime miles.
-While it did have some nice optional features to improve the driver’s experience, the issues with the transmission on the 2008 model brings the overall value down significantly.
+While transmissions need routine maintenance every 30 thousand or so miles, it’s not typical or expected to have a complete failure under 100,000-lifetime miles.
+While it did have some nice optional features to improve the driver’s experience, the issues with the transmission on the 2008 model brought the overall value down significantly.

 The interior vehicle features can be described as just okay by today’s standards, and the lower purchase price for the first generation years could end up costing you thousands more in repairs and frustration.
-On the flipside, by spending just a few thousand dollars extra upfront, you can find a model year that’s more modern and also has fewer reported transmission issues.
+On the flipside, by spending just a few thousand dollars extra upfront, you can find a more current model year that also has fewer reported transmission issues.

 Acadia Model Years to Avoid: 2012 and 2013

 - Leaks in coolant and gasket

 - Repair price

 The mechanical issues that plagued the first generation were solved for a few years but made additional appearances with the 2012 and 2013 model years.
 Most problems were with the 2012 models, but these two had four separate major recalls that plagued drivers over a year and a half stretch, creating a headache for consumers.